-we get maximum principle for near optimal control problem considered in Zhou \cite{Z1998} for the linear case.
-If }$\mathbb{U}$\textsl{\ is convex, our result essentially covers the results developed in Hui et al \cite{HHLW}, and if $\sigma $ is independent of $u(\cdot )$ and }$\mathbb{U}$\textsl{\ is not supposed convex, our result can be reduced to those of Huang et al in \cite{HLW}, and Khaled et al in \cite{BKB} for the linear case. } \end{remark}

-\begin{remark} \textsl{The necessary condition of near-optimal controls are derived in terms of the near-maximum condition in an integral form.
-It is well known that, for exact optimality, the integral form and the pointwise form of the maximum condition are equivalent, however it is certainly not the case for near-optimality. } \end{remark}
+\begin{remark} \textsl{The necessary condition of near optimal controls are derived in terms of the near maximum condition in an integral form.
+It is well known that, for exact optimality, the integral form and the pointwise form of the maximum condition are equivalent, however it is certainly not the case for near optimality. } \end{remark}